BrunoReX/jsmooth/Readme.txt

 package.
 Additional software bundled with JSmooth may come with their own license, please check.

-This GPL license applies to the project, but not on the generated executable.
-This means that you are free to generate executable wrappers for proprietary software and distribute them without applying the terms of the GPL to them.
+The executable generated (the launchers created by JSmooth) are under the LGPL with a "runtime exception" similar to the gcc licence
+exception: It is not required that you distribute the source code with, nor that you publish a notice mentionning jsmooth.